 - details of any supports you get now.

-We ask you, your child representative, nominee or authorised representative for this information because we need it to help us to:
+We ask you, your child representative, nominee or authorised representative for this information.
+We need it to help us to:

-- decide if you’re eligible for the NDIS
+- decide if you’re eligible for the National Disability Insurance Scheme (NDIS)

 - check your identity

 - create your plan

 - decide what supports we should fund for you

 - do other NDIS related business, such as report on the NDIS